apache/paimon/docs/content/maintenance/write-performance.md

 performance during low write periods.

 In the case of `'changelog-producer' = 'lookup'`, by default, the lookup will be completed at checkpointing, which will block the checkpoint.
-If you want an asynchronous lookup, you can enable `'changelog-producer.lookup-wait' = 'true'`.
+If you want an asynchronous lookup, you can use `'changelog-producer.lookup-wait' = 'false'`.

 ### Number of Sorted Runs to Pause Writing